cryspers/MoreCookies/README.md

-# Fabric Example Mod
+# MoreCookies

-## Setup
+## Trello

 For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

+## Developers

+Pattech

+Crabzzai

+t14n

+Wiiben

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+You are allowed to read and learn, but not upload this project as your own or copy it fully.
+(Copyright Cryspers)